Doubly infinite residual neural networks: a diffusion process approach: Introduction

 \section{Introduction}

-Modern neural networks featuring a large number of layers (depth) and features per layer (width) have achieved a remarkable performance across many domains \citep{lecun2015deep}.
-It is well known \citep{neal1995bayesian,matthews2018gaussian} that, as network's width goes to infinity, neural networks whose parameters are appropriately distributed converge to Gaussian processes.
-The interplay between infinite wide neural networks and Gaussian stochastic processes contributed remarkably to the study of properties of very wide networks and, more recently, it formed the basis for the introduction of inferential algorithms directly targeting the infinite-dimensional setting \citep{lee2018deep,garriga-alonso2018deep,lee2019wide,arora2019exact}.
-Based on these recent studies, it seems natural to ask whether there exists a analogous interplay between infinitely deep neural networks and classes of stochastic processes.
+Modern neural networks featuring a large number of layers (depth) and units per layer (width) have achieved a remarkable performance across many domains \citep{lecun2015deep}.
+Under suitable distributional assumptions for network's parameters, the large-width limit of a neural network is a Gaussian process \citep{neal1995bayesian,matthews2018gaussian}.
+Such an interplay between infinitely wide neural networks and Gaussian processes has contributed to the study of properties of neural networks, and most recently it has become a critical tool for introducing inferential algorithms that directly target the infinite-dimensional setting \citep{lee2018deep,garriga-alonso2018deep,lee2019wide,arora2019exact}.
+According to recent studies on infinitely wide neural networks, it seems natural to ask whether there exists an interplay between infinitely deep neural networks and classes of stochastic processes.
 At a first glance, this interplay might prove elusive.
-Indeed there exists a duality between initialization schemes and Bayesian neural networks: an initialization scheme can be seen as a prior distribution on the model parameters, thus inducing a prior on the neural network.
-A neural network at initialization may thus be viewed as a suitable stochastic process indexed by depth, whose distribution is defined by a sequence of conditional distributions mapping from each layer to the next layer.
-Early works focused on stabilizing the variance of key quantities of interest across the layers of deep neural networks \citep{glorot2010understanding,he2015delving}.
-More recent works \citep{poole2016exponential,schoenholz2017deep, hayou2019impact} considered the impact of initialization schemes to the propagation of the input signal.
+Because of the duality between initialization schemes and Bayesian neural networks, it is well-known that any initialization scheme for neural networks may be interpreted as a prior distribution on network's parameters, and in turns the initialization induces a prior on the network.
+Therefore, any neural network at initialization may be viewed as a suitable stochastic process indexed by depth, whose distribution is defined through a sequence of conditional distributions mapping from each layer to the next layer.
+Early works have focused on the stabilization of the variance of key quantities of interest across the layers of neural networks \citep{glorot2010understanding,he2015delving}.
+More recent works \citep{poole2016exponential,schoenholz2017deep, hayou2019impact} considered the impact of initialization schemes to the forward-propagation of the input signal.